-- 196. Plaintiffs restate and incorporate by reference the allegations set forth in paragraphs 1-174 of this Complaint. - 197.
-Under NEPA, an agency is required to provide a thorough consideration of the direct effects of a proposed action.
+199. Plaintiffs restate and incorporate by reference the allegations set forth in paragraphs 1-177 of this Complaint.

+200. Under NEPA, an agency is required to provide a thorough consideration of the direct effects of a proposed action.
 40 C.F.R. §§ 1502.16(a), 1508.8.
 Direct effects are defined as those that "are caused by the action and occur at the same time and place."
-Id. § 1508.8(a). - 198.
-Neither the Wright Area EIS nor the South Porcupine ROD adequately discuss or analyze the potential direct air quality impacts of the South Porcupine lease.
-Specifically, these documents fail to assess the impact of increased NO2 and PM{2.5} emissions in the area. - 199.
-The Wright Area EIS acknowledges the "concern about the potential health risk associated with short-term exposure to NO_2 from blasting emissions."
+Id. § 1508.8(a).

+201. Neither the Wright Area EIS nor the South Porcupine and North Porcupine RODs adequately discuss or analyze the potential direct air quality impacts of the South Porcupine and North Porcupine leases.
+Specifically, these documents fail to assess the impact of increased $NO_2$ and $PM{2.5}$ emissions in the area.

+202. The Wright Area EIS acknowledges the "concern about the potential health risk associated with short-term exposure to $NO_2$ from blasting emissions."
 Final EIS at 3-81.
-Furthermore, the EIS recognizes that, on a cumulative basis, hourly concentrations of NO_2 will exceed the NAAQS, stating "the modeling results indicate that the 1-hour NO_2 concentrations . . . for 2020 would exceed EPA's new 1-hour NAAQS."
-Id. at 4-48. - 200.
-What the Wright Area EIS and the South Porcupine ROD lack, however, is any analysis of the impacts that the South Porcupine coal lease will have on NO2 concentrations in the region. - 201.
-Neither the Wright Area EIS nor the South Porcupine ROD adequately analyze the potential impacts the South Porcupine coal lease will have on $PM{2.5}$ emissions.
+Furthermore, the EIS recognizes that, on a cumulative basis, hourly concentrations of $NO_2$ will exceed the NAAQS, stating "the modeling results indicate that the 1-hour $NO_2$ concentrations . . . for 2020 would exceed EPA's new 1-hour NAAQS."
+Id. at 4-48.

+203. What the Wright Area EIS and the South Porcupine and North Porcupine RODs lack, however, is any analysis of the impacts that the South Porcupine and North Porcupine coal leases will have on NO2 concentrations in the region.

+204. Neither the Wright Area EIS nor the South Porcupine and North Porcupine RODs adequately analyze the potential impacts the South Porcupine and North Porcupine coal leases will have on $PM{2.5}$ emissions.
 The EIS admits that there are no $PM{2.5}$ sensors at any of the mines applying for coal leases under the Wright Area EIS.
 Final EIS at 3-52 to 3-54.
-And the South Porcupine ROD fails entirely to analyze $PM{2.5}$ impacts.
+And the South Porcupine and North Porcupine RODs fail entirely to analyze $PM{2.5}$ impacts.

-- 202. Accordingly, the Forest Service violated NEPA because it failed to adequately analyze the impacts of the South Porcupine mine's emissions and the resulting concentrations of NO2 and PM{2.5}.
-See 40 C.F.R. § 1508.8(a). - 203.
-Because the Forest Service violated NEPA by failing to provide an adequate analysis of air quality impacts, the South Porcupine Record of Decision and the Appeal Decision are arbitrary, capricious, an abuse of discretion, and not in accordance with law.
+205. Accordingly, the Forest Service violated NEPA because it failed to adequately analyze the impacts of the South Porcupine and North Porcupine mines' emissions and the resulting concentrations of NO2 and PM2.5.
+See 40 C.F.R. § 1508.8(a).

+206. Because the Forest Service violated NEPA by failing to provide an adequate analysis of air quality impacts, the South Porcupine and North Porcupine Records of Decision and the Appeal Decisions are arbitrary, capricious, an abuse of discretion, and not in accordance with law.
 5 U.S.C. § 706(2)(A).

-FIFTH CAUSE OF ACTION

-(NEPA - Failure to Assess Indirect Air Quality Impacts)
+FIFTH CAUSE OF ACTION (NEPA - Failure to Assess Indirect Air Quality Impacts)

-- 204. Plaintiffs restate and incorporate by reference the allegations set forth in paragraphs 1-174 of this Complaint. - 205.
-NEPA requires that an agency analyze the indirect impacts of a proposed action and its alternatives.
+207. Plaintiffs restate and incorporate by reference the allegations set forth in paragraphs 1-177 of this Complaint.

+208. NEPA requires that an agency analyze the indirect impacts of a proposed action and its alternatives.
 40 C.F.R. §§ 1502.16(a), 1508.8(b).
 Indirect effects are "caused by the action and are later in time or farther removed in distance, but are still reasonably foreseeable."
 Id. § 1508.8(b).
 They may include "effects on air and water and other natural systems, including ecosystems."
 Id.
 This analysis must be comparative, meaning that there must be a robust comparison of the indirect impacts of different alternatives.
-Id. §§ 1502.14, 1502.16. - 206.
-Neither the Wright Area EIS nor the South Porcupine ROD provides an adequate discussion and analysis of the potential indirect air quality impacts of the South Porcupine consent decision.
-The EIS and ROD lack any discussion of the effects of mercury, SO2, NO_x, PM10, PM{2.5}, and other emissions that will result from the combustion of South Porcupine coal.
+Id. §§ 1502.14, 1502.16.

+209. Neither the Wright Area EIS nor the South Porcupine and North Porcupine RODs provide an adequate discussion and analysis of the potential indirect air quality impacts of the South Porcupine and North Porcupine consent decisions.
+The EIS and RODs lack any discussion of the effects of mercury, $SO_2$ , $NO_x$ , $PM{10}$ , $PM{2.5}$ , and other emissions that will result from the combustion of South Porcupine and North Porcupine coal.